bogdanvuk/pygears/doc/gears_paper/example.rst

 It has a data field as well as an end of a transaction field.
 The compile time parameters are the data width, shift amount and the maximum filter order.
 The definition of the moving_avreage gear using PyGears is given in TODO.
+Since this is a hierarchical gear the interface type of the output will be determined by the return statement and is not specified here.

 .. code-block:: py